LisbonLisboaPortugal.com

 Related articles: Introduction to Lisbon - 3 days in Lisbon

-• Day 1 Morning – The Baixa district
+• Day 1 Morning: The grand plazas of the Baixa district.

-• Day 1 Afternoon – The Alfama district
+• Day 1 Afternoon: The historic alleys of the Alfama district.

-• Day 2 Afternoon – The Parque das Nações district
+• Day 2 Afternoon: The modern waterfront of Parque das Nações

 Sights of day two: 13) Mosteiro dos Jerónimos 14) Padrão dos Descobrimentos 15) Torre de Belém 16) Pastéis de Belém 17) Museu Nacional dos Coches 18) Parque das Nações 19) Oceanário de Lisboa 20) Torre Vasco da Gama